humphd/desktop/README.md

 At the time of writing, there are 2 issues marked `good first issue`, and 119 marked `help wanted`.
 Because there are only 2 with `good first issue`, I'm going to leave those for other, newer developers.
 If you're reading this and you are in fact a new open source developer, I'd suggest you start with one of these.
 However, for our current walkthough, let's focus on the `help wanted` label instead.

-While examining the labels used in the project, I also noticed a number of other interesting ones:
+While examining the labels used in the project, I also noticed a number of other interesting possibilities:

 * [`priority-2`](https://github.com/desktop/desktop/labels/priority-2): Bug that affects more than a few users in a meaningful way but doesn't prevent core functions (17)
 * [`priority-3`](github.com/desktop/desktop/labels/priority-3): Bugs that affect small number of users and/or relatively cosmetic in nature (116)
-* [`bug`](https://github.com/desktop/desktop/labels/bug): Confirmed bugs or reports that are very likely to be bugs” (126)
+* [`bug`](https://github.com/desktop/desktop/labels/bug): Confirmed bugs or reports that are very likely to be bugs (126)

-Each of these three labels points to issues that might be a good fit with my goal of finding and fixing a bug in the project.
+Each of these three labels points to issues that might be a good fit with my goal of finding and fixing a bug in the project as a new contributor.
 First, the `priority-2` and `priority-3` point to issues that are important enough to want to fix, but not so critical that I'll be under pressure to make a fix (i.e., a maintainer would be better suited to the task).
 Second, the `bug` label identifies issues that are confirmed bugs, and require me to inspect and debug existing code vs. write new code.
 We're often excited at the idea of writing new features in a project, but I'd suggest that fixing small, existing bugs is a better place to begin.
 Doing so will help you understand the code, project processes, and introduce you to the community.
 After doing a few fixes, maybe you'll be ready to tackle a feature.

 In addition to these, I also noticed a number of labels I’m actively going to avoid: